Badminton School

 The outreach work we do delivers material with a deep level of engagement from girls in Years 10 to Upper Sixth and has three core components:

-Shows for primary age school children.
+Liquid nitrogen shows for primary age school children.
 These are mainly based on low temperature physics in a lecture and demonstration format, with the girls, depending on experience, either helping with or conducting the demonstrations.
-Visiting 22 schools in 2021-2022, we reached over 1,250 Year 4, 5 and 6 pupils.
+In 2024-25 we visited 22 primary schools and delivered 28 shows to over 1500 local students.
+The demand is strong for these entertaining, engaging and inspiring shows and they have become and establish part of the Bristol STEM culture.
+Read some of the quote below from students, parents and teachers.

 Participation in science festivals.
 We have been invited to present at numerous Festivals of Physics hosted by the Institute of Physics over the past ten years.
-More recently as our reputation has grown we have presented at the UK Big Bang (2019, 2022), the Cheltenham Science Festival (2018) and the Northern Ireland Science Festival in person in 2020 and remotely in 2021 – you can see our video on states of matter here:
+More recently, as our reputation has grown, we have presented at the UK Big Bang (2019, 2022, 2024), the Cheltenham Science Festival (2018) and the Northern Ireland Science Festival in person in 2020 and remotely in 2021 – you can see our video on states of matter here:

 Since 2016, the Science Outreach Team has been involved in several major festivals.
 In 2019 we had our busiest weekend ever with one team at Jodrell Bank as part of the bluedot festival celebrating the 50th anniversary of the first Moon landing, and another team in the Czech Republic appearing as CERN’s special guests at the Colours of Ostrava Festival.
 In the summer of 2022, we will be participating in WOMAD for the sixth time and Green Man for the third.